 Coronavirus: 85-yr-old man tests positive in Jaipur

-A 85-year-old man in Jaipur, who had returned from Dubai on February 28, has tested positive for coronavirus, a state government official said on Wednesday.
+An 85-year-old Jaipur-based man, who had returned from Dubai on February 28, has tested positive for coronavirus, a state government official said on Wednesday.
 He was found presumptive positive in the first test on Tuesday and hence, a second test was conducted with fresh samples, the reports of which arrived late Tuesday night, Additional Chief Secretary, Medical and Health, Rohit Kumar Singh, said.

-"The man who travelled to Dubai has been tested positive for coronavirus.
+"The man who travelled to Dubai has tested positive for coronavirus.
 It has been confirmed now," Singh said.
-"We have also got the manifest of the Spicejet flight he took from Dubai to Jaipur and are doing due diligence on that," the official said, adding that intense contact tracing was underway.
+"We have also got the manifest of the Spicejet flight he took from Dubai to Jaipur and are doing due diligence on that," he said.

-The man has been kept in isolation at the SMS Hospital here.
+The official said all passengers of the flight would be screened.
+"All passengers who had come to Jaipur from Dubai in the Spicejet flight have been asked to contact their nearest hospital immediately.
+All the people who have come in contact with the passengers will also be screened," Singh said.

+He said directions have been issued to officials to conduct screening of passengers and their contacts, and to keep those exhibiting symptoms in isolation, if required.
 "The man came to the hospital on Monday with symptoms of the virus.
-After the first test, his wife and son too have been kept in isolation at the hospital.
-The two, however, do not have coronavirus affliction symptoms," Singh said.
+After the first test, his wife (78) and son (50) too have been kept in isolation at the hospital.
+The two, however, did not have symptoms when they were admitted," Singh said.
+Before reaching the SMS hospital here at 3 am on March 9, he had visited three private hospitals.

-A total of 235 people who came in contact with the octogenarian and his family have already been traced and are being monitored, he said.
-Other contacts are also being traced, Singh added.

-An Italian couple, who tested positive for COVID-19 last week, are also admitted in the hospital but their condition is improving, he said..
+Screening of people living in a three-km radius of the 85-year-old man's house is also being done by teams of the Health Department, officials said.
+Meanwhile, looking at the situation, the state government has started the facility of sample testing for coronavirus at a medical college in Jodhpur.
+Testing was so far being conducted at the SMS medical college here.

+Directions have also been issued to military, railway and all major private hospitals to make arrangement for isolation facilities, the officials said.
+So far, 1.77 lakh people have been screened in the state for COVID-19 and 335 samples collected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)